Photo Source: Jose Chavez (Head of Photography)

-It is true that men like to let women take charge.
+Men indeed like to let women take charge.
 Maybe they don’t feel like taking too many responsibilities.
-Or maybe the women want to take charge, so they just let them.
+Or maybe, the women want to take charge, so they just let them.

 Yet, this is not just an issue with extracurricular activities.

 The majority of the students in AP classes and after school college courses are women.
 This is a strange phenomenon that seems to be appearing throughout campus.

 Mr. Ta’s AP Language and Composition class for eleventh and twelfth grader has about 22 students, 5 of them being boys.
 This is the normal demographic for most honors and AP classes on campus.